pamgene/limma_psa_operator/README.md

 Subsequently, all pairwise comparissons (contrasts) are analyzed.

-LIMMA's empirical Bayes method is applied to moderate the statistic based on information of all analyzed peptides.
+LIMMA's empirical Bayes method is applied to moderate the t-statistic based on information of all analyzed peptides.

-Hence the statistical power of analyzing per peptide pairwise comparisons is increased by using information of all conditions and peptides included in the analysis.
+Hence, the statistical power of analyzing per peptide pairwise comparisons is increased by using information of all conditions and peptides included in the analysis.